Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-OEC-Morocco has no direct responsibility for the adoption and implementation of IPSAS, however, it states that it supports the adoption of IPSAS for Moroccan public sector entities.
-OEC-Morocco has three representatives (out of seven) within the Conseil National de la Comptabilité (CNC)—the body responsible for adopting IPSAS—and participates in activities carried out by the CNC regarding IPSAS.
+OEC-Morocco has no direct responsibility for the adoption of public sector standards; however, it states that it supports the adoption of IPSAS for Moroccan public sector entities.
+OEC-Morocco has three representatives (out of seven) within the Conseil National de la Comptabilité (CNC)—the body responsible for adopting standards for the public sector—and participates in activities carried out by the CNC.
 The institute also reports that it monitors the activities of IPSASB to follow developments to the standards.
-While there seems to be a lack of developments and plans to adopt IPSAS at the government level, OEC-Morocco indicated that it advocated for the adoption of IPSAS through various meetings with the CNC between 2020-2021.
+While there seems to be a lack of developments and plans to progress the adoption IPSAS at the government level (the CNC did approve the General Treasury of Morocco’s State Chart of Accountants aligned with accrual-basis IPSAS issued in December 2008), OEC-Morocco indicated that it continues to advocate for the adoption of IPSAS through various meetings with the CNC.

-OEC-Morocco membership includes accountants that provide services in the public sector.
-Accordingly, OEC-Morocco reports that its continuing professional development (CPD) programs, as well as other training and educational activities (primarily virtual), include IPSAS-related materials.
+OEC-Morocco’s membership includes accountants that provide services in the public sector.
+Accordingly, OEC-Morocco reports that its continuing professional development (CPD) programs, as well as other training and educational activities, include IPSAS-related materials.
 To increase awareness amongst its members, OEC-Morocco reports to monitor international developments in the area and disseminates the French version of the IPSASB Handbook to its members and shares announcements via its website and e-newsletter.

 Current Status: Sustain